guliasmarcelo/SmartBOT/README.md

-# SmartBOT
+ï»¿# SmartBOT

-SmartBOT is an innovative bot that simulates a Tesla helpdesk and provides answers to questions about Tesla Motors.
+SmartBOT is an innovative bot designed to simulate a Tesla helpdesk.
+It provides answers to questions about Tesla Motors and its products using OpenAI and Azure AI Search APIs.

+---

 ## Overview